x-tabdeveloping/language-analytics-assignment1/README.md

 > This is necessary for Assignment 5, and is not directly relevant to this assignment.

 > Note: The `emissions/emissions.csv` file should be ignored.
 This is due to the fact, that codecarbon can't track process and task emissions at the same time.

+## Potential Limitations

+The code in this repository utilizes the `en_core_web_sm` SpaCy model.
+Results are likely to be slightly inaccurate, as this model is not the most performant out of all English SpaCy models.
+A transformer-based pipeline would likely outperform this model at POS tagging and named entity recognition.
+Efficiency could also be made better by disabling unneccesary components in the pipeline, such as the parser or the lemmatizer.